youssef-mansor/TheAgentCompany/workspaces/tasks/d-flip-flop-general/task.md

   - **Pass/Fail status**

 Place the implemented testbench into `/openhands/workspace/dff_tb.v`
-Place the test report into `/openhands/workspace/report.md`
+Place the test report into `/openhands/workspace/report.md` even if not all tests passed. make sure to print testbench results into report.md

 ## Step 3: Debug and Fix Issues
 - If the module does not pass all test cases, revisit and refine the Verilog code.